kaste/PyTest/README.md

 # py.test integration for Sublime Text 3

-This plugin runs your tests and on failure annotates your test files using the tracebacks.
+This plugin runs your tests and on failure annotates your files using the tracebacks.

 # Common Workflow